SUFFERING: THE TRADITIONAL FIRST TRUTH

 It is this craving that occurs again and again..."

 Pleasure and wanting lead to repetition.
-This is the first step in the sequence which binds us to karma.
+Repetition is the essence of the sequence which binds us to karma.

 Buddha's Childhood and Enlightenment